 - Pack books flat and in smaller boxes as they tend to get heavy.

-- Storing clothing items, invest in a wardrobe box with a built in handing rod that will keep your clothes from damaging wrinkles.
+- Storing clothing items, invest in a wardrobe box with a built in hanging rod that will keep your clothes from damaging wrinkles.

 Preparing other types of items for storage

-- Furniture: Disassemble furniture if possible, put assembly hardware in plastic bag, label and tape to appropriate furniture item in an inconspicuous place.
+- Furniture: Disassemble furniture if possible, put assembly hardware in a plastic bag, label, and tape to appropriate furniture item in an inconspicuous place.
 Treat wood with furniture polish and leather items with leather conditioner before you store.
 Wrap legs of chairs with bubble wrap.

 - Largest items should be placed against the far and side walls of the unit, working forward.

 - Stack boxes placing heaviest boxes on bottom, lighter ones on top.
-Fragile boxes can be place on top of appliances.
+Fragile boxes can be placed on top of appliances.

-- Folded clothing can be stored inside dresser drawers.
+- Folded clothing can be stored in dresser drawers.